joewilliams007/devRantExtendedApi/README.md

 profiles ? steam - discord - ...

-animated profiles for 3rd Party Clients ?
+animated gif for 3rd Party Clients such as a small pet gif ?

 ## Reasoning: